 For a mild sedative, make a tea from skunk cabbage root.
-Boil one teaspoon of the dried root in one cup of just boiled water for fifteen minutes.
+Boil one teaspoon

+Harvesting Tips: Fresh skunk cabbage leaves can be harvested in spring by cutting them at the base of the plant.
+The roots need to be dug out using a shovel.
+Wash the roots well and dry of the dried root in one cup of just boiled water for fifteen minutes.
 Drink up to one cup per day.
 Use skunk cabbage in moderation as it can cause diarrhea, nausea, and gastric irritation.